ioangheraszim/Nailz/README.md

 - Add a back to shopping button in cart to go back to products page or home screen ✔️
 - Add some courses in the productsdata file and render them on the courses page ✔️
 - Add a filter to help filter the products and also filter the course types (online/offline) ✔️
-- Search function to help search for products from productsdata file ❌
+- Search function to help search for products from productsdata file ✔️
 - Add a check out button to simulate finished transaction ❌
+- Add more cards to animate hero section ❌
+- Finish the abouts me page ❌
+- Add comentary to code and revise ❌
+- Deploy project and start a new one ❌

 ### Screenshot